HarvardMapCollection/tutorials/qgis/change-crs/index.md

 7. Even though we changed the project CRS, the data layer's source CRS is still `EPSG: 26986 NAD83 / Massachusetts Mainlaind`.
 To change it, under `Set source coordinate reference system` you can use the dropdown to recent choices, or click the globe icon to bring up the CRS search interface.
 Pick `WGS 84 EPSG: 4326`.

 8. Select `OK`.

+9. It is likely that when you changed the data source CRS, the location of the data in context to your project frame shifted out of view.
+To center your data on the map again, you can [zoom to layer](https://harvardmapcollection.github.io/tutorials/qgis/zoom-to-layer).

+10. A good rule of thumb when making changes to data inside of a GIS desktop software is to assume that the changes are ephemeral until you export the data as a new dataset.
+To save this dataset's new source CRS, right-click the data layer in the layer list, and select `Export → Save Features As`.

+11. Make sure you are saving with the correct CRS, as well as saving to a folder you will remember.
+Select `OK`.

+12. If you had been experiencing problems perfoming analysis, getting errors you suspect could be related to inconsistent CRS across layers, try running the tools again with the newly exported dataset.